 - Tenant Behavior: Lessees will now have to record all leases on their balance sheet, so tenants could have problems with debt covenant compliance, which could also impact their borrowing capacity.

-- Since leases will be recorded on balance sheet, it could change companies lease vs. buy strategies.
+- Since leases will be recorded on the balance sheet, it could change companies lease vs. buy strategies.

 - Tenants could potentially desire to negotiate different lease terms.
 For example: